-The demographic assumptions (including longevity) used to determine the actuarial present value of promised retirement benefits as at 31 March 2017 are those adopted for the formal actuarial valuation as at 31 March 2016.
-The actuary has estimated the impact of the change of financial and demographic assumptions to 31 March 2017 as an increase to the actuarial present value of £590m.
+The demographic assumptions (including longevity) used to determine the actuarial present value of promised retirement benefits as at 31 March 2018 are those adopted for the formal actuarial valuation as at 31 March 2016.

+There is no impact from any change in the demographic and longevity assumptions because they are identical to the previous perod.
+The actuary has estimated the impact of the change of financial assumptions to 31 March 2018 as a decrease to the actuarial present value of £83m.